 Obviously, the area will be irritated from the treatment immediately after the session, but what happens next varies from person to person.
 The white “frosting” that appears during the session will fade quickly and your tattoo will look largely the same.

 Your skin may blister within the next day, and it is important to keep it clean to avoid infections.
 You should be able to bathe as before, but don’t ‘scrub’ the area.
 You will have pain similar to a mild burn and you will want to avoid things that could irritate the area.

 The laser tattoo removal treatment creates a superficial (close to the surface) skin wound.
 Some patients may experience bruising or swelling.
-Many clients then develop blisters, crusts, or scabs within eight to 72 hours, which may last for one to two weeks or more.
+Many patients will develop blisters, crusts, or scabs within 8 to 72 hours, which may last for one to two weeks or more.